 With such a great space, I wonder why it’s not more like an Old Town in San Diego or have a full calendar of events like Discovery Green.
 Discovery Green is just on the other side of Downtown and is packed with families every weekend.
 Someday I hope the same is true for Sam Houston Park!

-The park does not have bathrooms, but it is right next to the Museum of Texas History which is open Tuesday to Saturday.
-The park is also close to City Hall which has the Visitor Center (and bathrooms) on the first floor.
+The park does not have bathrooms, but it is right next to the Heritage Society which is open part of the week.
+The park is also close to the Central Library (which has restrooms).

 Overall I love this park.
 It’s a great space right in Downtown Houston.
 I’ll keep going and hope some of you come and help keep an eye on the public space with me.
-Try to go when the Museum of Texas History is open so you can see this too!
+Try to go when the Heritage Society is open so you can see this too!

 View Larger Map